codedownio/time-ghc-modules/README.md

 # time-ghc-modules

 Figure out why your builds are slow.
 This tool analyzes how long it takes GHC to compile your Haskell modules, broken down by phase.
+It can draw both bar charts and treemaps, of time or space usage.

 # Quick start